1984

 Canadian Seed Library

-After 24 years of running Canada's largest heritage seed exchange, Seeds of Diversity started a bold new project: a permanent Seed Library collection, with the intentions of:
+After 24 years of running Canada's largest heritage seed exchange, Seeds of Diversity started a bold new project: a permanent Seed Library collection to:

-2. Helping grower members focus their conservation efforts on the rarest varieties
+2. Help grower members focus their conservation efforts on the rarest varieties

-3. Helping to distribute and document the most endangered varieties.
+3. Help distribute and document the most endangered varieties.

 The Seed Library began its first year of operation with only 240 varieties, thanks to the backing of many donations to permanently adopt varieties into the collection.